-Therefore, using weather normalized energy usage you could expect to use that amount of energy, on average, for each of the next thirty years.
-Comparing changes between weather normalized usage profiles can detect deteriorations in heating plant efficiencies, uncover energy losses, or indicate increased process demand.
+Using Weather Normalized energy usage will allow you to establish the amount of energy you will use for an average year’s weather (called your usage profile).
+Comparing changes between Weather Normalized usage profiles can detect deteriorations in heating plant efficiencies, uncover energy losses, or indicate increased process demand.

-This is based on a 30-year average consisting of three consecutive decades.
-Currently the years 1981 through 2010 are used for calculating normal.
-Normal weather takes into account the degree days or specifically the Heating Degree Days for 30 years.
-Using a 30-year normal for comparison allows for meaningful analysis instead of just year-to-year fluctuations.
+This is based on a 20-year average consisting of two consecutive decades.
+Currently the years 1990 through 2010 are used for calculating normal.
+Normal weather takes into account the degree days, or specifically the Heating and cooling degree days, for 20 years.
+Using a 20-year normal for comparison allows for meaningful analysis vs. year-to-year fluctuations.